status-im/nimbus-eth2/docs/the_nimbus_book/src/eth2-stats.md

 # Network stats and monitoring

-> ⚠️  This page concerns the [Pyrmont](https://pyrmont.launchpad.ethereum.org/) testnet.
-It will be updated for mainnet soon.
+> ⚠️  This page concerns the [Pyrmont](https://pyrmont.launchpad.ethereum.org/) testnet. eth2stats is a debugging / developer tool that's suitable for testnets.
+For privacy reasons, we do not recommend using it for mainnet.
+For a mainnet alternative, see [this guide](./metrics-pretty-pictures.md).

 eth2stats is a network monitoring suite for your beacon node + validator client.